 Upper Cape: Along the Cape Cod Canal, the towns of Bourne and Sandwich define the northern limit of the upper Cape

 Mid Cape includes Barnstable, Yarmouth and Dennis.
 The mid Cap is where you will find Hyannis Airport

 Lower Cape includes Brewster, Harwich, and Chatham.

 Outer Cape starts in Orleans and includes Eastham, Wellfleet, Truro, and Provincetown.

-Cape Cod offers paved trails where the railroads once
+Cape Cod biking is through the dunes to the Beaches on paved trails where the railroads once traveled.

 Cape Cod Lodging

 Cape Cod Sightseeing

 First Encounter beach offers warm water and small waves within Cape Cod Bay